 Classrooms Need to Be Alive SystemsPosted by Sharon Quinn on Dec 31, 2011 in Business of Education, Education Articles, Educational Sense Blog, Paradigm Shift in Education | 0 comments

-are a non-profit organization structured for impacting society & individuals to reach out of the proverbial “box” by overcoming their fear of uncertainty with change, so they can & WILL engage their full potential, on the physical, mental, emotional and Spiritual levels of their being.
+are an innovative organization structured for impacting society & individuals to reach out of the proverbial “box” by overcoming their fear of uncertainty with change, so they can & WILL engage their full potential, on the physical, mental, emotional and Spiritual levels of their being.
 This speaks to the integrity and healthiness of being whole and educating from open ended, alive, & interactive systems.

 In this article of the series, we’ll address the 3rd Principle of a successful formula for educational reform: